 By now everyone knows that intensive farming has a bad impact on the environment.

-Stopping eating meat can therefore be a way to reduce damage to the planet, but even alternative diets are not so beneficial for the ecology.
+Stopping eating meat can therefore be a way to reduce damage to the planet, but even alternative diets are not all that beneficial for the ecology.

-On the other hand, if we wanted to orient ourselves on a food present in abundance and low impact we would only have to eat corn, but it would be a catastrophe for our body.
+If on the other hand we wanted to orient ourselves on a food present in abundance and low impact we would only have to eat corn, but it would be a catastrophe for our body.

 With a study published in Scientific Reports, a research team may have found the balance between the right diet and environmental protection.